 The course is referred to as 'Master specific project SPD'.
+For these courses, Article 17.5 of the TER is applicable.

 3 See the Study Guide for the form of examination and method of assessment for each course.

 Section 2B - 2011 Master's programme Integrated Product Design (IPD)